 After retiring from the practice of law to raise her family, Jeanne became involved in various nonprofit organizations, including serving as Northeast Director for Choice Humanitarian (1997-1998) and Executive Director of FamilyCares (2000).
 She feels that getting a desmoid tumor was both a wake-up call and a calling to a new endeavor as it became clear to her as a patient that this was a field that needed jumpstarting into a new level of accelerated research to develop new treatments.

-Jeanne resides in New Canaan, Connecticut with her husband Steve.
+Jeanne resides in Salt Lake City, Utah, with her husband Steve.
 They are the parents of four sons and a daughter.

 Lynne’s life officially began on January 1, 2010 at 12:01am, just after she shot the starting gun for her first race.
 Since then, she has consulted on/timed/directed over 50 running events for local nonprofits.
 She initially learned about desmoids through running buddy, Sera Snyder, who was diagnosed with the disease and founded Running for Answers 5K in 2010.
 2018 is her 7th year directing Running for Answers (RFA) 5K.